NicoleColgan/link_detection_bot/README.md

     - Rate limits or bot detection
     - Caching and expiry
 - ~~Merge our changes~~ (Nicole)
+- currently working on normalising url and returning chain but it doesnt work

 ## Done to date
 - find more broke links (Oisin)